voxpupuli/puppet-rundeck/REFERENCE.md

 ##### <a name="-rundeck--config--resource_source--resource_format"></a>`resource_format`

-Data type: `Enum['resourcexml', 'resourceyaml']`
+Data type: `Enum['resourcexml', 'resourceyaml', 'resourcejson']`

-The format of the resource that will procesed, either resourcexml or resourceyaml.
+The format of the resource that will procesed, either resourcexml, resourceyaml, or resourcejson.

 Default value: `$rundeck::params::resource_format`